 The ZAZA Scholarship Program was created in 2011 to help Malagasy kids go to school.
 In Madagascar, school is compulsory for children 6–14 years old.
 The public education system provides primary schooling for the first 5 years (ages 6-11).
 After that, parents are required to pay school fees in addition to paying for their child’s uniform, notebooks, book protectors, pens, compasses, rulers, and all other needed supplies.
-In addition, if there isn’t a secondary education school in the village, then students need to travel to the nearest village with a school each day, or, in most cases they pay room and board in the village with the school and stay there Monday-Friday and go home on weekends (school year runs October-June).
-This is the case in Anevoka and Beforona, the two villages nearest the forest where I work.
+If there isn’t a secondary education school in the village students are required to travel to the nearest village with a school each day, or, in most cases they pay room and board in the village with the school and stay there Monday-Friday and go home on weekends (school year runs October-June).
+This is the case in Anevoka and Beforona, the two villages closest to Maromizaha.

-Working with teachers in the area we calculated that the cost for a child to go to school outside their village is roughly $100 USD.
-Since most people live off their land, and by cooperating/trading with neighbours for food, the majority of people do not have cash, or need the little that they have for food, and therfore most children do not go to school past year 5.
+Working with local teachers we calculated that the cost for a single child to go to school outside their village is roughly $100 USD.
+Since most people live off their land, and by cooperating/trading with neighbors for food, the majority of people do not have cash, or need the little that they have for food, meaning most children do not go to school past year 5.

 Secondary school is a combination of junior high school for 4 years (students aged 12–15) and senior high school for 3 years (16–18).
 At the end of junior high school, graduates receive a certificate, and at the end of senior high school graduates receive their baccalaureate (equivalent of a high school diploma).
 The University of Madagascar, established in 1951, has 6 separate Universities around Madagascar.
 The baccalaureate is required for admission to any of the universities.

 In 2014 our first cohort of ZAZA Scholars entered their last year of junior high school, with some continuing to earn their certificates.